Christian Smith (sociologist): Awards and honors

-Michael Emerson and Smith's Divided by Faith was the winner of the "2001 Outstanding Book Award" from the Society for the Scientific Study of Religion.

-Smith was awarded the "Excellence in Teaching and Mentoring, 1995–96" by the Graduate Student Association, Department of Sociology, University of North Carolina at Chapel Hill.
-This was followed in 2002 by an "Excellence in Mentoring Award, 2001–2002" by the Graduate Student Association, Department of Sociology, University of North Carolina at Chapel Hill.

-Smith was co-author with Mark Regnerus on the 1999 "Outstanding Article Award", granted by the American Sociological Association Section on the Sociology of Religion, for "Selective Deprivatization Among American Religious Traditions: The Reversal of the Great Reversal", published in Social Forces.

 Moralistic therapeutic deism

 In his 2005 book Soul Searching: The Religious and Spiritual Lives of American Teenagers co-written with Melinda Lundquist Denton, he introduced the term moralistic therapeutic deism (abbreviated MTD) to describe the common religious beliefs exhibited by American youth in a survey.
 It has also been referred to as egonovism.
 The book summarized the "National Study of Youth and Religion", privately funded by the Lilly Endowment.

 They label moralistic therapeutic deism as a religion with the following traits: